What does your social enterprise do?

 What are your plans for the future?

-This time next year, having at least 20 young people employed by Dance Lyf C.I.C, working with the majority of schools and nursing homes in Sandwell, West Midlands, and having at least 5 classes running each week accessible to various members of the community, encouraging positive community cohesion.
+This time next year, having at least 20 young people employed by Dance Lyf C.I.C, working with the majority of schools and nursing homes in Sandwell, West Midlands, and having at least 5 classes running each week which are accessible to various members of the community, encouraging positive community cohesion.

 What would your advice be to a budding social entrepreneur?